 We are excited to announce the construction of a brand new residence life facility that will open Fall 2024!
 West Campus Commons — a 110,000 sq. ft., twin-building facility — is the largest construction project in our 170+ year history.
-It will house 524 beds and both facilities will be connected by a two-story “Community Connector” building that will feature a lounge, food options and a large study area.
+It will house 524 students, and the complex will be connected by a two-story “Community Connector” building that will feature a lounge, food options and a large study area.

 Student Services OfficeMaddox Student Activity Center Room 20091646 Russell Ave.Jefferson City, TN 37760P 865-471-3235